James T. Baldwin

-Life and work
+Early life, work and teaching

 J. Baldwin, born the son of an engineer, once said that, at 18, he heard Buckminster Fuller speak for 14 hours non-stop.
-This was in 1951 at the University of Michigan, where Baldwin had enrolled to learn automobile design because a friend of his had been killed in a car accident that Baldwin attributed to bad design.
-He worked with Fuller prior to graduation from U. of M. in 1955.
+This was at the University of Michigan, where Baldwin had enrolled to learn automobile design because a friend of his had been killed in a car accident that Baldwin attributed to bad design.
+Fuller had, at that time (1951) just designed the world's second-largest dome, which was installed on a building at the Ford Motor Company offices.
+Influenced by Fuller, Baldwin came to feel that most designers were, unfortunately, not aware that design should take into account the full relationship between the thing designed and the human and natural-world environment.
+Baldwin worked with Fuller prior to graduation from U. of M. in 1955.

 During his student years, Baldwin worked (in a unique job sharing role) in an auto factory assembly line.
 He went on to do graduate work at the University of California, Berkeley.

 Baldwin remained a friend of Buckminster Fuller, and reflected that "By example, he encouraged me to think for myself comprehensively, to be disciplined, to work for the good of everyone, and to have a good time doing it."

-As a young designer in the late 1950s and early 1960s, Baldwin designed advanced camping equipment with Bill Moss Associates.
+As an avid outdoorsman, and young designer, in the late 1950s and early '60s Baldwin designed advanced camping equipment with Bill Moss Associates.
+Baldwin became an instructor who passed on his knowledge and design perspective.
+In March 1969, accompanied by a number of his design-school students from Southern Illinois University, Baldwin was a participant in the Alloy conference that took place near La Luz, New Mexico.
+The conference, convened by Steve Baer and fiends, had attracted people from across the U.S. and from Canada.
 In the early 1970s, Baldwin taught at Pacific High School, and later taught simultaneously at San Francisco State College (now called San Francisco State University), San Francisco Art Institute, and the Oakland campus of California College of Arts & Crafts for about six years.

 The period 1968-69 found him both a visiting lecturer at Southern Illinois University and the design editor of the innovative Whole Earth Catalog.
 The Catalog came out in many editions between 1968 and 1998, and Baldwin continued to edit and write for both the Catalog and an offshoot publication, CoEvolution Quarterly, later renamed Whole Earth Review.